 Where to Drink in Budapest

 Visiting the world famous ruin bars in Budapest is a must-do activity, even with just two days in Budapest.
 The most famous of the ruin bars in Budapest is Szimpla Kert.
 A crazy, messy, haphazard collection of old abandoned homes, full of character and old discarded items.
 Oh and lots of alcohol.
+This is an excellent guide to 6 of the best ruin pub crawls in Budapest, another great way to sample the nightlife in Budapest!

 Lastly, and sadly, we ran out of time to eat at Le Petit Bistrot.
 We stumbled across it and adored its exterior – so for next time, we’re heading there!